 Let’s put the toys in order of size?

 20 question game ” I am thinking of …. ” name an attribute of the object or thing i.e “it is blue ……” Your child can ask questions until they figure out what the item is.

 Shopping basket game.
 “I went to the market and got apples”.
 The second player adds to the shopping list ” I went to the market and bought apples and bananas”.
 The next player repeats the items in the shopping basket and adds to it.
 It continues until one of the players forgets one of the items and is out of the game.

 Odd one out.
 Each player mentions three items and asks the other player to figure which is the odd one out and why.

 Alphabet chain.
 Starting with the letter A each player will mention an item beginning with that letter.
 The next person says something beginning with the letter B. The third person C and it continues to the end of the alphabet.

 4)Excite them with other gadgets – Children love screens because they are consistently entertaining..so why not buy some new technology toys that don’t involve electronic screens.
-Some examples are: Children can build 3D version of their designs.
-Simply find an existing design or create one on paper and bring it to to three dimensional.
+Some examples are: Children can build 3D versions of their designs.
+Simply find an existing design or create one on paper and bring it to life three-dimensionally.
 Image below.

 5) Let them help you – If you are doing housework or running errands, ask your children to join you and make it especially fun by promising an ice cream treat at the end.
 Everyone wants to help mummy – chances are they’ll be having fun in no time!